 How do you clean thermoplastic rubber?

 Cleaning it with warm water and a mild soap is advisable.
-To reach the tinier and more curvy areas, you can use a toothbrush and removes dust and debris.
+To reach the tinier and more curvy areas, you can use a toothbrush to remove dust and debris.
 Moreover, wiping should be primarily done with a clean and dry towel after cleaning it with water.

 Are TPR products waterproof?